Convex-Dev/design/papers/convex-whitepaper.md

 - `lookup` - lookup of a value in the environment
 - `special` - access to special values in the CVM state and/or execution context

-These Ops are similar to the basic primitives frequently found in an implementation of the lambda calculus - in particular `invoke` and `lambda` are direct implementations of "Application" and "Abstraction".
+These Ops resemble the basic primitives frequently found in an implementation of the lambda calculus - in particular `invoke` and `lambda` are direct implementations of "Application" and "Abstraction".

-It should be noted that certain other important constructs e.g. `cons`, `quote`, `=` etc. are currently implemented as functions in the runtime environment, so the base language of the CVM can be regarded as the combination of the Ops and runtime functions (accessed via the `invoke` Op), applied to arbitrary CVM values.
+It should be noted that certain other important constructs e.g., `cons`, `quote`, `=` etc. are currently implemented as functions in the runtime environment, so the base language of the CVM can be regarded as the combination of the Ops and runtime functions (accessed via the `invoke` Op), applied to arbitrary CVM values.

 #### Execution constraints

-Since the CVM supports Turing-complete computation, it is necessary to place constraints upon code execution to prevent erroneous, sloppily-written or malicious code from consuming excessive resources.
+Since the CVM supports Turing-complete computation, it is necessary to place constraints upon code execution to prevent erroneous, badly written or malicious code from consuming excessive resources.
 This is particularly important in a decentralised system because such resources are a global, shared cost.

 The CVM therefore constrains **time**, **space** and **depth**.